The Bible as Literature

 be responsible for reading it.

-Even devout Christians differ about how to interpret the
+Even devout Christians and Jews differ about how to interpret the

 Bible.
 I expect disagreement as long as it is respectful,